 I’m just like you — just like every entrepreneur I know.
 I have a million ideas and I want to do them ALL right away!

-But I learned an important and enlightening lesson last year that I’d like to share with you.
-By focusing all my attention, energy, time and resources on one big project, I increased my income (even during a recession), and more importantly I was happier and more relaxed.
+I learned an important and enlightening lesson last year that I’d like to share with you.
+By focusing all my attention, energy, time and resources on One Big Project, I increased my income — and more importantly, I was happier and more relaxed.

 Imagine you are driving down a busy highway at rush hour.
 Now imagine that there are three other people in the car with you, all trying to have a conversation with you.
 Now your cell phone rings.
 In between all this talking, ideas pop into your head so you pull out your mobile device to type in some text notes.